-Procedures for Preliminary Examinations:
+Procedures for Preliminary Examinations

-- 1. Student consults with their Major Advisor and members of their Faculty Advisory Committee to determine dates and times for both the written and oral exams. - Student obtains and completes the Preliminary Examination Scheduling Form from the Graduate School, obtaining signatures from all members of their Faculty Advisory Committee.
+- Student consults with their Major Advisor and members of their Faculty Advisory Committee to determine dates and times for both the written and oral exams. - Student obtains and completes the Preliminary Examination Scheduling Form from the Graduate School, obtaining signatures from all members of their Faculty Advisory Committee.
 The student then submits the completed form to the Academic Coordinator at WSU-Pullman (Deb Marsh, Johnson Hall 125, marshdj@wsu.edu).
 (NB: The Program of Study must be on file prior to scheduling the preliminary exam.) - 3.
 The Academic Coordinator obtains the signature of the Department Chair on the scheduling form, places a copy in the student's file, and sends the completed form to the Graduate School.
 (NB: The Preliminary Examination Scheduling Form must be returned to the Graduate School at least 10 working days before the exam begins.)
 The Academic Coordinator posts an electronic copy of the approved Preliminary Examination Scheduling Form to all Horticulture faculty via email.

-- 4. The Major Advisor requests written questions from each member of the student's Faculty Advisory Committee,, indicating the date questions are due back to the him/her.
+The Academic Coordinator will also post an electronic copy of the official Announcement of Preliminary Examination (oral exam information only) to all Horticulture faculty via email. - 4.
+The Major Advisor requests written questions from each member of the student's Faculty Advisory Committee, indicating the date questions are due back to the him/her.
 The Major Advisor reviews and may discuss the questions with each member of the Faculty Advisory Committee to assure their appropriateness and that there is no duplication.
 (NB: Allow at least one week for questions to be provided by the Faculty Advisory Committee members.) - 5.
-Faculty Advisory Committee members submit questions with complete examination instructions (see Written Preliminary Exam Options below) to the Major Advisor. - 6.
-Major Advisor, or any designated staff that the Major Advisor wishes to appoint in their place, coordinates scheduling of the written exam with the student, including the venue for the exam.
-The Academic Coordinator posts one copy of the approved exam schedule from the Graduate School in the department, notifies all Horticulture Graduate Faculty, and posts the exam schedule electronically.
-(NB: If the written portion of the exam is to be held at a location other than the Pullman campus, the Academic Coordinator will coordinate proctoring the exam with a designated staff member at the off-campus location.) - 7.
+Faculty Advisory Committee members submit questions with complete examination instructions (see Written Preliminary Exam Options below) to the Major Advisor.

+- 6. Major Advisor, or any designated staff that the Major Advisor wishes to appoint in their place, coordinates scheduling of the written exam with the student, including the venue for the exam.
+(NB: If the written portion of the exam is to be held at a location other than the Pullman campus, the Academic Coordinator will coordinate proctoring the exam with a designated staff member at the off-campus location, upon request of the Major Advisor.) - 7.
 Major Advisor, or designated staff member, administers the written questions, one set at a time from each Faculty Advisory Committee member, according to the exam option instructions provided with the questions.
 The answers to the questions are due back to the Major Advisor or designated staff at the time designated.
 (NB: The designated off-campus staff member proctoring the exam should return the answers to the Academic Coordinator in Pullman.) - 8.
 Major Advisor provides a copy of the questions and answers to the student and routes the answers to the appropriate Faculty Advisory Committee member after each set of questions is completed.
-The Major Advisor should provide an electronic copy of the questions and answers to the Academic Coordinator, who will place them in the student's file. - 9.
-Faculty Advisory Committee members, after grading the answers to their questions, return a copy of their evaluation of the answers to the Major Advisor and to the Academic Coordinator, who files them in the student's file. - 10.
-Major Advisor discusses the results of the written exam with the student prior to the scheduled oral exam.
+The Major Advisor should provide an electronic copy of the questions and answers to the Academic Coordinator, who will place them in the student's file. - Faculty Advisory Committee members, after grading the answers to their questions, return a copy of their evaluation of the answers to the Major Advisor and to the Academic Coordinator, who files them in the student's file. - Major Advisor discusses the results of the written exam with the student prior to the scheduled oral exam.

-Written Preliminary Exam Options:
+Written Preliminary Exam Options